jesperancinha/jeorg-security-defense-test-drives/README.md

 # Auto Phishing Reporter
-The goal of this repository is to create a tool which users can install as a service and with that, have their phishing emails automatically sent to whatever user map them to.
+The goal of this repository is to create a tool which users can install as a service and with that, have their phishing emails automatically sent to wherever users map them to.
 I will only make an official release of this when I'm absolutely sure of a couple of things.
 One is that the wrong mail doesn't get emailed to a phishing reporting service and make sure that to the best of my knowledge, the phishing emails are reported by the minute you receive them.
 This will give pirates and hackers a lot less time be able to escape.
 All of this comfortably knowing that no script will be run from the emails received.

+Please be aware that first versions will only consider dry/runs.
+This means no changes will be made but you will get an automated report on what to do per suspected email you've received on your account.
 ## Status

 *** Under development ***